Cartesian exponentiation and monadicity: Introduction

-\item If $p\colon E\to B$ is a cocartesian fibration and $q\colon F\to E$ is a cartesian fibration then the pushforward $\Pi_p(q\colon F\to E)$ is also a cartesian fibration, and the dual result holds when the cartesian and cocartesian fibrations are interchanged. \end{enumerate}

-In \cite{Lurie:2012uq} Lurie established $\infty$-categorical analogues of these results for quasi-categories.\footnote{A general characterization of the exponentiable functors between quasi-categories, while not the focus of our interest here, can be found in \cite[\S B.3]{Lurie:2012uq} or \cite{AyalaFrancis:2017fo}.} Subsequent authors, for instance Barwick and Shah~\cite{Barwick:2016aa}, have stressed the importance of these results both to the foundations of $\infty$-category theory and in applications, and we have further applications in mind.
-In \cite[\S12.3]{RiehlVerity:2021eo}, we use this result to prove that \emph{modules} between quasi-categories admit all right and left extensions.
+In \cite{Lurie:2017ha} Lurie established $\infty$-categorical analogues of these results for quasi-categories.\footnote{A general characterization of the exponentiable functors between quasi-categories, while not the focus of our interest here, can be found in \cite[\S B.3]{Lurie:2017ha} or \cite{AyalaFrancis:2017fo}.} Subsequent authors, for instance Barwick and Shah~\cite{Barwick:2016aa}, have stressed the importance of these results to the theory and practice of $\infty$-categories, and we have further applications in mind.
+In \cite[\S12.3]{RiehlVerity:2022eo}, we use this result to prove that \emph{modules} between quasi-categories admit all right and left extensions.
 It follows that the question of existence of pointwise right and left Kan extensions can be reduced to the existence of certain limits and colimits.
 For those results, it is useful to have a somewhat more refined version of these results than is easily found in the literature---see especially Theorem \ref{thm:cosmological-pushforward} and Corollary \ref{cor:cosmological-pushforward}---which is the motivation for the present exposition

 A \emph{cocartesian fibration} of quasi-categories is an isofibration\footnote{In the Joyal model structure on simplicial sets, we refer to the fibrations between fibrant objects (the quasi-categories) as \emph{isofibrations} because they have a lifting property for isomorphisms analogous to that for the isofibrations in classical category theory.} $p \colon \qE \tfib \qB$ whose fibers depend covariantly functorially on $\qB$.
 In the simplest non-trivial case, when $\qB = \Del^1$, the data is given by a pair of quasi-categories $\qE_0$ and $\qE_1$ together with a functor $\qE_0 \to \qE_1$.
 In general, the \emph{comprehension construction} of \cite{RiehlVerity:2017cc} ``straightens'' $p \colon \qE \tfib \qB$ into a simplicial functor $c_p\colon\gC\qB \to \qCat$ that sends each vertex $b \in \qB$ to the fiber $\qE_b$.
 The domain category appearing here is the \emph{homotopy coherent realization} of the quasi-category $\qB$, a cofibrant simplicial category\footnote{The simplicial categories that are cofibrant in the Bergner model structure are precisely the \emph{simplicial computads} that are freely generated by their non-degenerate ``atomic'' $n$-arrows for each $n \geq 0$, admitting no non-trivial factorizations; see Definition \ref{defn:simplicial-computad}.} that indexes $\qB$-shaped homotopy coherent diagrams.
 At the level of objects and 1-arrows $f \colon a \to b$ in $\qB$, the comprehension construction is defined by lifting the 1-arrow $f$ to a $p$-\emph{cocartesian 1-arrow} with codomain $\qE$: